renantrendt/ai-dataset-generator/README.md

 ## API Configuration

 The tool supports both Claude and OpenAI APIs.
-After installation, you'll find a `.dataset-generator.env` file in your workspace.
+After installation, you'll find a `.env.generator` file in your workspace.
 This custom environment file won't conflict with your existing `.env` files.

 ```env
 # AI Dataset Generator Configuration